nadiahaquezumme/Encrypt-Decrypt-a-Message/README.md

 # Encrypt-Decrypt-a-Message
-It's a project of my INSE6110 course which is about encrypt my message and decrypt my project partner's message with signature.
-I use Python programming to solve make this project
+It's a course project which is about encrypting my message and decrypting my project partner's message with a signature.
+I use Python programming to make this project